upkie/upkie/README.md

 ### Contributing

 Contributions are welcome to both the hardware and software of Upkies!
-If you are a developer/maker with some robotics experience looking to hack on open source, check out the [contribution guidelines](CONTRIBUTING.md).
-On the software side, you can also report any bug you encounter in the [issue tracker](https://github.com/upkie/upkie/issues).
+Check out the [contribution guidelines](CONTRIBUTING.md).

 ## Citation